Food waste collections are currently suspended

 - salad and vegetables - raw and cooked

 - tea bags (including the bag) and coffee grounds

 - lard and other hard fats

 - small amounts of gravy, sauces or custard left on food (larger amounts should be sluiced down the sink as with milk and fruit juice)

 No packaging please.

-What can't I put in the food waste collection?
+What you can't recycle in the food waste bin

 Please do not put any of the following materials in your food waste collection -

 - plastic film or plastic bags